bookingcom/nanotube/README.md

 Is defined in the [rules config](config/rules.toml) that is in turn referred to in the [main config](config/config.toml).
 This is how it works:
 - routing rules are applied to each incoming record in order;
-- `continue` variable defines whether to continue matching next rules.
-It is `true` by default;
-- when regex in a rule matches, the record is sent to the clusters in the `clusters` list;
+    - if regex in a rule matches, the record is sent to the clusters in the `clusters` list;
+        - if `continue` is `true` continue matching next rules, stop otherwise. `false` is the default;
+    - if regex does not match, continue down the list of rules;
 - multiple rules can be matched to each record;
 - each record can be sent to a single cluster at most once.
 If two rules send it to same cluster, only one instance will be sent;
 - cluster names must be from the set defined in the [clusters config](clonfig/clusters.toml);